dhoer/chef-privacy_services_manager/README.md

 Note the `user`, `template`, and `language` flags only affect those services which use the TCC system, i.e. `contacts`, `icloud`, and `accessibility`.
 Providing these options for Location Services will have no effect.

+### Examples

 #### Add an application to your own contacts service permissions

 Most web browsers will ask you for permission to look at your contacts.
-They can store things like your usernames and passwords here, among other things.

-Let's add Safari as a trusted application for your own account:
+Let's add Safari as a trusted application:

 ```ruby
 privacy_services_manager 'grant safari access to contacts' do